m-soro/Project_2/README.md

 #### Front End

-I just didn't want to create a form and results page, I wanted a transportive ski resort feel and is visually similar to other well known ski resort websites.
+I just didn't want to create a form and results page, I wanted a transportive feel, pages with beautiful images of snow and mountain peaks.

-I decided to include a parallax effect to achieve this by using npm package react-parallax.
+I decided to include a parallax effect by using npm package react-parallax.

 #### Back End